damianhakert/damianhakert.github.io/source/_posts/2016-03-21-gitlab-enterprise-edition-price-change.markdown

 - Currently on Standard with 100 users with Premium Support?
 Your cost increases from $4900 to $8850 (with the 50% discount)
 - Currently on Standard with 110 users with Premium Support?
 Your cost decreases from $9800 to $9735 (with the 50% discount)
 - Currently on Standard with 150 users with no support?
 Your cost decreases from $9800 to $5850
-- New customer on Standard with 100 users with Premium Support?
-Your cost increases from $4900 to $13800 (without a discount)

 [pricing]: https://about.gitlab.com/pricing/